 For static models I prefer to use power supplies of the type which plug into a wall socket, known as plugpacks or wall-warts.
 Choose a regulated power supply, as unregulated ones can output a much higher voltage than their rating.
 The most useful type has the output voltage selected by a switch, usually with a range of 3 to 12 volts.
-An example can be seen here (UK) or here (NZ).
+An example can be seen here (UK) or here (NZ) or here (AliExpress.com).

 The power connector on the Arduino is a 2.1 mm centre-positive coaxial power connector or barrel connector, which is the type of connector commonly provided with plugpack power supplies.
 The input voltage can be in the range 7 to 12 volts, but it is best to use 7.5 or 9 volts.
 If you are using a power supply with interchangeable connectors, make sure the 2.1 mm barrel connector is oriented for the correct polarity, i.e. centre positive.

-If the second power supply has a barrel connector, you can connect it to the terminals using an adapter like the one shown in Figure 6, which was bought from Jaycar.
+If the second power supply has a barrel connector, you can connect it to the terminals using an adapter like the one shown in Figure 4.

 For vehicles or for exhibition models it may be preferable to power the Arduino with batteries.
 Again there is a choice between using a single battery, with the motor shield power jumper installed, or two separate batteries, with the jumper removed.
 The battery used to power the Arduino should be a 7 to 9 volt one, consisting of six AA size or larger cells.
 Nickel metal hydride (NiMH) rechargeable batteries are suitable, though they give only 1.2 volts.
 For the motors you can use any battery of your choice from 4.5 to 13.5 volts.
 A sealed lead-acid battery will probably give the longest running time.

 Programming the Arduino

 If you bought an experimenter’s kit you will have already learned quite a lot about programming the Arduino.
 Whether or not you have done this, you should investigate and use all of these resources:

 • A book on programming the Arduino.
-A good book can be downloaded free from here.
+Several are available from Amazon.